jaggy/jag.gy.bak/entries/03-why-i-use-full-names-when-desiging-forms.md

 ### “What if we need to **search** by the last name?”                         {.hanging-punctuation}

-Jose, a part of my first name, is a also a familial name here.
+Jose, a part of my first name, is a also a family name here.
 It's often argued that it saves a lot of time by splitting the names into fields so results won't be as much, or even have results from the first name.

 While I do understand the sentiment, I think this should be more on improving the search implementation instead of immediately relying on splitting the name into different segments.
 For these cases, we can do sorting with relevancy.
 Maybe a left-to-right or right-to-left toggle?